somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 Similar to Representation Theory above, category theory generalizes this idea and uses different rigidities in the target space: categories instead of absolutely rigid vector spaces.
 Since we can't know the objects directly, we represent them in more rigid or less rigid forms to be able to control them better.
 Hence study of objects can be replaced by study of maps from the object to others.

-### Addition as a Language

-* Addition is a structure.
-In the most rigid form, Addition is seen as addition of integer numbers.
-This form is Integrated to give Addition of fractions and further Integrated to give addition of Real Numbers, further to that of Complex Numbers.
-Beyond Numbers, Addition is also Integrated to that in Vector Spaces (more popularly known as the Parallelogram Law of addition, that is more fluid, and results in 'superposition' as the notion of addition for waves).
-So superposition of waves is the Integrated form of Addition of rigid objects.
-In Sets, it becomes disjoint union and in Abelian Groups, it becomes word concatenation.
-In Categories, it takes the form of coproduct.

 ### Equivalence of Languages: Intrinsic and Extrinsic Geometry